In this article:

 FV

 Calculates the future value of an investment, based on a constant interest rate.
 You can use FV with either periodic or constant payments, or one single payment.
-The payment is the periodic payment (negative) or income (positive), and value is the optional present value.
+The payment is the periodic payment (negative) or income (positive), and present is the optional present value.

-FV(rate, periods, payment, value, type)
+FV(rate, periods, payment, present, type)

 type: